isinghrana/fabric-samples-healthcare/analytics-bi-directlake/Readme.md

 A video walking you through all of these steps can be found [by clicking here](https://youtu.be/yblKEdmf1KE).

-If you want to manually upload the files to the Fabric Lakehouse before running the Notebook, a video of that process can be found at [this link](https://youtu.be/Ln4mpuknuco).
+If you want to manually upload the files to the Fabric Lakehouse before running the Notebook, so that you only use the tools in Fabric, a video of that process can be found at [this link](https://youtu.be/Ln4mpuknuco).

 ### Create the Direct Lake Power BI Dataset with DAX expressions and metadata